Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 1. Exercise:

-Regular physical activity, particularly strength training and high-intensity interval training (HIIT), can stimulate testosterone production and improve overall fitness.
+Regular physical activity, particularly strength and high-intensity interval training (HIIT), can stimulate testosterone production and improve overall fitness.

 1. Lifestyle: